 The School of Social Work understands that the goal of most students is to secure employment as a licensed social worker upon graduation, and that of most placement agencies is to hire employees who are educated, and well trained.
 Thus, there are times when internship agencies will offer paid employment positions to student interns who have not yet completed their internship.
 While the activities of the professional and student are not incompatible, there is a difference between the goals of educational development and those of employment.

 To ensure continuing educational development, the School of Social Work has adopted these policies and procedures for when students are offered employment at their internship agency prior to completion of their internship.
 Note that this policy must only be followed if the employment will start during the internship.
-If a student has an opportunity to become employed at their field placement agency after the placement begins, they may only accept the offer of employment upon approval of the Director of Field Education and when the following guidelines are met:
+If a student has an opportunity to become employed at their internship placement agency after the placement begins, they may only accept the offer of employment upon approval of the Director of Internship Education and when the following guidelines are met:

 The student submits a proposal which outlines the job responsibilities, internship tasks, and the way in which they will be delineated if the student accepts the offer of employment (see Request for Employment at Internship form).

 - A letter from the agency executive or designee must provide written approval and commitment to the proposal

 - The student’s employment must be in a different program or department than the program/department in which they are interning.

 - The agency must agree that the student can complete the requirements of the internship (minimum hours, concentration competencies, etc.), even though she or he has become an employee of the agency.
 This may necessitate lighter caseloads, a longer probationary or orientation period, planned and varied assignments for educational purposes, and additional hours above the normal workweek to achieve the internship requirements.